codesterribly/FaceRekoEnhanced/README.md

 ### Additional AWS setup
 In the root FaceReko folder run `aws iam create-role --role-name FaceReko --assume-role-policy-document file://iot-role-trust.json`

+### Optional: 2nd Raspberry Pi
+The 2nd Pi which acts as an remote alarm only requires the 4 cert and key files from earlier along with the *aws_sub.py* file from the repo.
+Either run the install script, place the 4 cert & key files and run just *aws_sub.py* OR place the cert & key files along with the *aws_sub.py* file and manually install the prerequisites in the *install.sh* file on the second Pi.

 ### Edit variables
 In *FaceReko.py* and *server.py* change MySQL connection info if needed.